caio-mello/caio-mello.github.io/README.md

 ### About me

 I am currently a Ph.D. student in Digital Humanities at the [School of Advanced Study](https://research.sas.ac.uk/search/staff/1581/mr-caio-mello/), University of London.
 I hold a BA in Journalism and a MA in Communication, both from the Universidade Federal de Pernambuco, Brazil.
-I work as an early-stage researcher at the EU-funded Horizon 2020 project [CLEOPATRA](http://cleopatra-project.eu/), under the Marie Skłodowska-Curie Innovative Training Network.
+I work as an early-stage researcher at the University of London for the EU-funded Horizon 2020 project [CLEOPATRA](http://cleopatra-project.eu/), under the Marie Skłodowska-Curie Innovative Training Network.
 Before starting my PhD, I was a fellow researcher at [CAIS - Center of Advanced Internet Studies](https://www.cais.nrw/fellows/fellow_mello/) in Bochum, Germany.

 ### My research